Alena-Stavrova/test_task_yasp/README.md

 # test_task_yasp

-A temporal repo for a test assignment by YASP
+A temporary repo for a test assignment by YASP